It’s been 21 years . 21 years today…

 I wonder if you would still lecture me on “mom…it is like this..”
 You and your sisters were the best teachers on parenting that books could not deliver.
 I learned so much.

-Today, I reflect about this new life , this new normal without you.
-From a zombie-like existence, I chose to live a meaningful life not for myself initially but because I knew you would have wanted me to choose happiness over misery.
+Today, I reflect on this new life, this new normal without you.
+From a zombie-like existence, I chose to live a meaningful life not for myself initially, but because I knew you would have wanted me to choose happiness over misery.
 This new normal is not anymore for you but for myself.

 My new life is so much better.
 I should feel guilty because I would trade my life in an instant if I could have you back in my arms.
-But see, I love who I am now ever since you died 17 years ago.
+But see, I love who I am now ever since you died 21 years ago.
 I don’t recognize my old self.
-Back then, my life purpose was to be just a doting mother to you and your two sisters , apathetic of what happened outside our cozy home.
+Back then, my life purpose was to be just a doting mother to you and your two sisters, apathetic to what happened outside our cozy home.
 How could I ever imagine a life after a death of my precious child?
-Impossible but I did.
+Impossible, but I did.
 It must be true that you are here with me, your spiritual presence, and just standing by me , encouraging me to move on with my new normal.

 When the going gets rough, I just tell myself, “You can get through this.
 You have gone through worse.
 This pain is nothing compared to losing Luijoe”.